underscoreio/essential-slick/src/pages/5-data_modelling.md

     tuple._1 // tuple field access
     ~~~

-2. case classes have types that distinguish them
+2. Case classes have types that distinguish them
    from other case classes with the same field types:

     ~~~ scala